 If you withdraw from a Roth IRA, you don't pay any taxes.
 That's because a traditional IRA is funded with pre-tax dollars and a Roth IRA is funded with after-tax dollars.
 Here are some of the strategies you can use to minimize the taxes you'll pay when you withdraw money from your IRA.
-Possibilities include converting traditional IRAs into Roth IRAs, having several IRAs, donating IRA values to a charity, or creating a QLAC.
+Possibilities include converting traditional IRAs into Roth IRAs, having several IRAs, investing in gold in an IRA account, donating IRA values to a charity, or creating a QLAC.
 Since many of them involve some complexity, you may want to consult a financial advisor so you don't risk having to pay a large tax bill at the end of the year.

 When you invest in a Roth IRA, you deposit your money once it's been taxed.
 When you withdraw money, presumably after you retire, you don't pay taxes on the money you withdraw or on the profits you earned with your investments.
 As shown in the table, the traditional IRA allows you to contribute to your pre-tax income, so you don't pay income taxes on the money you invest.
 If you find yourself in a lower than usual income tax bracket in a year, you may want to transfer funds from a traditional IRA to a Roth IRA up to the contribution limit of that tax bracket.

 If this were not necessary, people could continue to allow money to grow tax-free while delaying the payment of income tax on the funds in the account.
 Depending on your situation, you may have several options available to avoid taxes on the withdrawal of an IRA.
 You won't owe any income tax as long as you leave your money in a traditional IRA until you reach another key age milestone.
 This will reduce the taxes you pay now and allow you to withdraw tax-free money from the Roth IRA in the future.